Sign In

 Haebom

-With the rapid development of artificial intelligence (AI) technology, many countries are taking different approaches to manage the risks of AI.
-In this process, the need for AI regulation has emerged, but there is a gap between the speed of technological development and policy establishment.
-There is no official position from the Korean government yet.
-It would be nice to catch up on these topics quickly... but it's a shame.
+With the rapid advances in artificial intelligence (AI) technology, many countries are adopting various approaches to manage its risks.
+The need for AI regulation has emerged in this process, but there is a gap between the pace of technological progress and policy-making.
+The Korean government has yet to take an official stance.
+It would be nice if we could keep up with these issues quickly, but... it's disappointing.

-To be exact, it is pending in the National Assembly.
-There are some that were announced in 2020 and 2021, but the relevant guides and laws do not keep up with current technology at all, so they are virtually dead laws.
-Although about 10 new laws have been introduced since the beginning of this year... they are not being properly discussed in the National Assembly. .
+To be precise, it's currently pending in the National Assembly.
+There were guidelines and laws announced in 2020 and 2021, but they're basically obsolete and don't keep up with today's technology, so they're almost like dead laws.
+Around ten new bills have come out since the beginning of this year... but they're not being properly discussed in the Assembly.

 Country/Region